 That said, these relatively small issues with performance don’t spoil the party, and TorGuard is strong on the security front.
 The provider offers a high level of configurability with its clients, and that’s obviously ideal for advanced users who want to fully tailor their VPN experience.

 Along with wide protocol support and strong encryption, TorGuard also gives you Perfect Forward Secrecy (TLS), stealth VPN (for evading deep packet inspection), as well as advert and malware blocking via browser extensions.
-As for cryptocurrencies, TorGuard accepts Bitcoin and also Litecoin.
+TorGuard accepts various cryptocurrencies like Bitcoin, Litecoin, Dash, Ethereum and many more, and they also use BTCPay checkout for Bitcoin and Litecoin.

 When it comes to pricing, the plans are quite affordable.
 Strangely though, both the 6-month plan and year-long subscription have the same monthly rate, so you might as well choose the first option.
 If you’re prepared to make a longer commitment and go for the 2-year plan, that’s the cheapest option in the long run.
 The packages available are: